arXiv/accessibility2024/source/participants.md

 ### Shamsi Brinn
 arXiv UX Manager

-To advance accessibility at arXiv, Shamsi brings the experiences of researchers with disabilities to the forefront of organizational planning, and championed the research, analysis, and production of arXiv's [2022 report on accessibility](https://info.arxiv.org/about/accessibility_research_report.html).
+To advance accessibility at arXiv, Shamsi brings the experiences of researchers with disabilities to the forefront of organizational planning, and championed the research, analysis, and production of arXiv's [Dec.
+2022 report on accessibility](https://info.arxiv.org/about/accessibility_research_report.html).
 She has also had the pleasure of organizing this forum and working with each of the wonderful participants above to bring it to life.
 Thank you for joining us!
 [Shamsi's LinkedIn](https://www.linkedin.com/in/shamsi-brinn/)

 ![No Giscus](){#no-giscus}